Interpreting Y-DNA Test Results

 (A) their 37-marker STR test, which gives (1) the repeat counts for each of 37 STR markers, (2) "Matches", (3) an estimated date of the common ancestor of these Matches (new), (4) a "Predicted Haplogroup" (aka SNP, pronounced "snip") and its estimated date, and (5) various other features, including ethnicity, which is not relevant to this Study;

-(B) their BigY700 test, which though more expensive, gives (1) the repeat counts for over 700 STR markers and, more importantly, (2) identifies about 3,000 SNPs which have been inherited by the tester, together with relevant (3) haplotrees, (4) estimated dates, and (5) various other features.
+(B) their BigY700 test, which though more expensive, gives (1) the repeat counts for over 700 STR markers and, more importantly, (2) identifies about 3,000 SNPs which have been inherited by the tester, including any "Private" SNPs which at the time of testing were unique to the tester, ogether with relevant (3) haplotrees, (4) estimated dates, and (5) various other features.

 So both (A) and (B) above give both STR and SNP data.
 An analogy is that STRs identify the leaves of a tree, while SNPs identify the twigs and branches.
 STR and SNP test results complement one another.
 STRs are great for predicting from which branch of our surname each Irwin is descended.
 However, for various reasons it is now recognised that the much more reliable SNPs are needed to identify how the Irwins within each branch are related to one another.